ketai/ketai.org/README.md

-# ketaiLibrary.org
+# library.org
-The source of the ketaiLibrary.org website
+The source of the ketai.org reference website